NVIDIA/warp/docs/_build/html/_sources/modules/functions.rst.txt

    Multiply two rigid body transformations together.

+.. function:: transform_point(t: transformd, p: vec3d) -> vec3d

+   Apply the transform to a point p treating the homogenous coordinate as w=1 (translation and rotation).

 .. function:: transform_point(t: transformh, p: vec3h) -> vec3h

    Apply the transform to a point p treating the homogenous coordinate as w=1 (translation and rotation).